roots/docs/docs/trellis/master/vault.md

 ## Storing your password

-Without your password, either entered as a string or stored in your `vault_password_file` file (usually `.vault-pass` and configured in the `ansible.cfg` file), you will not be able to access the encrypted files.
+Without your password, either entered as a string or stored in your `vault_password_file` file (usually `.vault_pass` and configured in the `ansible.cfg` file), you will not be able to access the encrypted files.
 The `vault_password_file` should not ever be publicly accessible, or commited to version control.
 It's a good practice to backup this file on another physical or virtual drive, ideally also enctypted.

 ## Access Recovery